 Detailed shots

-These are close-ups that spotlight specific product features.
-Leather retailer hardgraft, for instance, focuses on zippers, handles, and unique aspects of their items.
+These are close-ups that highlight specific features of a product.
+The leather retailer hardgraft, for example, focuses on zippers, handles, and other unique aspects of their items.

 Group shots

 Display products together, especially when promoting bundles or kits.
-Beardbrand, for example, uses group photos to display multiple products in their collections.
+Beardbrand, for instance, uses group photos to showcase multiple products in their collections.

 By using a mix of these photography styles, you provide shoppers with a comprehensive view of your products.